 Commentary by Anne Johnson

 Contributor Anne Johnson teaches kids, tots, expectant and new mothers yoga at Simply Yoga in Zionsville.
-As a 200 RYT registered yoga teacher, engineer and children’s book author, she enjoys writing and sharing “adult ideas” in a way that makes them accessible to children.
+As a 200 RYT registered yoga teacher, engineer, and children’s book author, Anne enjoys writing and sharing “adult ideas” in a way that makes them accessible to children.